Curriculum

 Course Description:

 A preparation course for the Reading and Writing sections of the Scholastic Aptitude Test ("SAT").
 Test strategies for the SAT, ACT and SAT subject tests will also be presented and practiced.
+This course is provided for all 10-12th grade students.

 Career/College Development .5 10-12